 Ok, enough fun.
 Needless to say, tmux solves the above problems and if you take a few minutes to read this article you’ll learn enough about tmux to start using it effectively.

 tmux has 2 main goals.
 One of them is to let you easily manage multiple terminal sessions in a single terminal window.
 The other is to persist sessions, so that if you close your terminal you won’t lose your state or progress (similar to what screen does if you’re familiar with that tool).

 tmux is a program that you have to run.
 It’s available on Linux and MacOS.
-If you’re on Windows, you may want to consider using the WSL or install a virtual machine like I do for primary development purposes.
+If you’re on Windows, you may want to consider using WSL or install a virtual machine for primary development purposes.

 MacOS users can run

 tmux with their distro’s package manager.
 I recommend installing at least tmux version 2.1 because it adds a lot of goodies.